 Are these the BEST treadmills under $1,000?

 Yes and no. It’s nearly impossible to make a declaration as to the “best treadmill” because of the variety in features.
-For example, treadmill A may be more durable, but treadmill B offers better digital technology.
+For example, treadmill A may be more durable, but treadmill B offers the better digital technology.
 It really depends on what you value in fitness equipment.

 That said, our list of treadmills are restricted to reputable and popular treadmill brands.